-Reliable IT is just as important for the NHS as the medical equipment they regularly use.
+Reliable IT is just as important for the NHS / Healthcare industry like the medical equipment they regularly use.
 Patient data, key organisational tools and more rely on effective networks and consistent uptime.
-The skills of an IT professional can make a difference to the range of NHS facilities and the people within them.
+The skills of an IT professional can make a difference in the range of healthcare facilities and the people within them.

-The required attributes of an IT professional vary depending on their exact role, but problem solving skills and detailed knowledge of operating systems, software and hardware are essential.
+The required attributes of an IT professional vary depending on their exact role, but problem-solving skills and detailed knowledge of operating systems, software and hardware are essential.
 An ICT support position will involve assisting people with their equipment and dealing directly with employees to fix and improve issues.
-Infrastructure focused roles will revolve more around the securing of networks and improving user experience.
+Infrastructure-focused roles will revolve more around the securing of networks and improving the user experience.

 You can check all of our latest IT vacancies below and apply for a job today.
 Good luck with your job search!